amandakoire/amandakoire.github.io/events.md

 Lecture: **Dr. Rachel Shmuts**, Vice Chair of Education, Rowan University School of Osteopathic Medicine, ‘PMDD’ , **April 25 at 12pm EST**

 **May**\
-Lecture: **Dr. Shari Lusskin**, Clinical Professor of Psychiatry, Icahn School of Medicine at Mount Sinai, “Perinatal Psychopharmacology for Depression and Anxiety: Practical Considerations in Clinical Decision Making (Part 1)”, **May 10 at 6:30 PM EST**
+Lecture: **Dr. Shari Lusskin**, Clinical Professor of Psychiatry, Icahn School of Medicine at Mount Sinai, “Perinatal Psychopharmacology for Depression and Anxiety: Practical Considerations in Clinical Decision Making (Part 1)”, **May 10 at 6:30pm EST**

 **June**\
 Lecture: **Dr. Jennifer Payne**, Professor and Vice Chair of Research, University of Virginia, ‘Biomarkers of postpartum depression: epigenetics, genetics, mRNA and neurosteroids’, **Date and time TBD**

 **July**\
-Lecture: **Dr. Shari Lusskin**, Clinical Professor of Psychiatry, Icahn School of Medicine at Mount Sinai, “Perinatal Psychopharmacology for Depression and Anxiety: Practical Considerations in Clinical Decision Making (Part 2)”, **July 26 at 6:30 PM EST**
+Lecture: **Dr. Shari Lusskin**, Clinical Professor of Psychiatry, Icahn School of Medicine at Mount Sinai, “Perinatal Psychopharmacology for Depression and Anxiety: Practical Considerations in Clinical Decision Making (Part 2)”, **July 26 at 6:30pm EST**

 **August**
+Lecture: **Dr. Amalia Lodoño Tobón**, Psychiatrist and Researcher, NIH, 'Disparities in Perinatal Mental Health', **August 16 at 12pm EST**

 **September**\
 Lecture: **Dr. Karen Horst**, Interim Chief, Division of Reproductive Psychiatry, Baylor College of Medicine, ’Maternal Brain Changes During and after Pregnancy’, **Date and time TBD**